Photo credit: Sleeping Bear Dunes National Lakeshore

 This stars William Hurt and Raul Julia with brilliant performances.
 A flamboyant homosexual passes the time in a Brazilian jail detailing the scenes of his favorite romantic movie to his cellmate, who is a hard edged political activist.
 Slowly the two form a bond based on mutual understanding and respect.

 Excellent film 4 out of 5 stars.

 This is the story of the cutthroat race between electricity titan, Thomas Edison and George Westinghouse to determine whose electrical system would power the modern world.
 The real hero in this story is Nikola Tesla who you never hear about, but you know about Edison who stole Tesla’s ideas.
 Stars Benedict Cumberbatch and Tom Holland.
 This is a slow ponderous movie.
 3 out of 5 stars.

 Click Here to View What is Coming Soon

-THE BAY THEATRE
+THE SUTTONS BAY COMMUNITY THEATRE

 All the unemployed Kim family takes particular interest in the wealthy and glamorous Park family for their livelihood until they get entangled in an unexpected incident.
 A MUST SEE MOVIE!!!
 4.5 out of 5 stars